aredn/documentation/arednGettingStarted/node_admin.rst

   This switch is ``enabled`` by default, which tells your node to send a beacon that contains your Amateur Radio callsign (as well as the node's location) every few minutes.
 Periodic Amateur Radio station identification is a requirement in many regions in order to comply with local regulations.

 Wireless Watchdog
   This background monitor will restart the mesh radio if it becomes unresponsive.
-If Wireless Watchdog is enabled, the following fields will also be displayed.
+If Wireless Watchdog is ``enabled`` the following field will also be displayed, otherwise it will be hidden.

   Daily Wireless Watchdog Time
     This field allows you to set a specific time of the day (between 00:00 and 23:59) to restart the radio automatically.